Tangible vs Intangible Products: How We Adapt Our 3D Animation Workflow

 .png)

-One key difference between storyboards for tangible and intangible products is the direction.
+One key difference between storyboards for tangible and intangible products videos are the direction.
 Take a look at the three panels we’re showing here, then compare them to the ones from the Pipedrive project.
 See anything different?
 If you said the visual direction of movement, you’re absolutely right.

 For intangible products, we mostly use UI designs or abstract visuals that represent the product.
 These usually have one clear way to present them.
 To make the message clear, we just show it from the front, facing the audience.
 That’s often enough to get the point across.